bakkeby/dmenu-flexipatch/README.md

 ### Changelog:

-2020-08-05 - Added the grid, dynamic options and numbers patches
+2020-08-05 - Added the grid, highlight, dynamic options and numbers patches

 2020-06-13 - Added the pango patch